mapcrafter2048/Literature-Review-Generator-ML-17/README.md

 ## Dataset

 The project uses the `scillm/scientific_papers-archive` dataset.
-To load and preprocess the dataset, the code assumes the dataset is available in the `datasets` library.
+Ensure you have access to this dataset, which can be loaded using the `datasets` library.

 ## Usage